 Author and activist Alice Walker famously wrote, “All history is current.”
 If Leibniz is to be believed, the interactions that tie seemingly disparate events together across time are constantly occurring.
 When entangled electrons compress our understanding of linear time, racially-biased economic and labor legislation from the early 20th century is not solely antecedent to contemporary socio-economic disparities; instead the two exist simultaneously, inextricably linked.
 Though we know entanglement suggests this simultaneity is true, such radical perspectival reorientations are hard to adopt.
 However, knowing that inherent, quantum physical connections between these events exist can help underscore compatible notions of contemporaneity.
-Thus, instead of disqualifying historical perspectives, quantum theory validates the threads historians identify as tying our present condition –– our present struggles –– to those of the past and those yet to come.
+Thus, instead of disqualifying historical perspectives, quantum theory validates the threads historians identify as tying our present condition — our present struggles — to those of the past and those yet to come.

-On the night of July 8th, 2019 I stumbled across an empty cardboard box upside down on the curb of an intersection in Tucson, Arizona.
+On the night of July 8th, 2019, I stumbled across an empty cardboard box lying upside down on the curb of an intersection in Tucson, Arizona.
 Weathered, inkjet-printed sheets of paper advertising an estate sale were taped to each of its sides.
-A rock rested atop its up-turned bottom.
-The impact of my encounter was immediate –– the assemblage of objects seemed to resonate with a frequency I could not ignore.
+A rock rested atop its up-turned base.
+The impact of my encounter was immediate — the assemblage of objects seemed to resonate with a frequency I could not ignore.
 I was entranced by the construction, yet unable to identify why.

 In habitually reproducing this box, I cannot hope to answer these questions.
 But the recursive practice is both mental and material.
 My reproductions are part of an endless chain of symbolic relationships formed by these monadic interactions, these quantum entanglements.
 As such, my sculptures signify the box for which they are modeled, the time in which I encountered it, and the expansive material lives of all the monads orbiting that moment on July 8th, 2019.
 Moreover, they are the reified investigation of this very symbolism: a quantum, monadological perspective made material; a byproduct of the experience and a marker of its impact.

-This project owes much of its theoretical content to the works of Karen Barad, Hito Steyerl, Graham Harman, and the scientists associated with London’s Royal Academy.
+This project owes much of its theoretical content to the works of Karen Barad, Hito Steyerl, and the scientists associated with London’s Royal Academy.

 Intra-dependent: A reworking of the term interdependent, which replaces the prefix inter- (between two things) for the prefix intra- (within a single thing).
 My use of “intra-dependent” is based on Karen Barad’s similar “intra-action”, and aims to communicate that all things within the universe can be considered part of a single entity.